zcash/zcash-ios-wallet/README.md

 4. locate the `.params` files that are missing in the project and include them at the specified locations

-5. add the `GoogleService-Info.plist` from your Firebase Project into the XCWorkspace at the missing missing file location

-6. build and run on simulator.
+5. build and run on simulator.